 “If banks don’t embrace cultural change, they will be overtaken by tech companies.”
 So, Sir David Walker, ex-chairman of Barclays and Morgan Stanley told The Banker magazine.
-He may have well have been speaking about Saccos, MFI’s, telcos’ and financial technology (fintechs) too.
+He might as well have been speaking about Saccos, MFI’s, telcos’ and financial technology (fintechs) too.
 Yes, fintechs.
 With the rapid changes in the financial sector, how players in it sell themselves is on shifting sands.

 In the not too distant future, it is possible that banks will not be as formidable a force as they currently are.
 Make no mistake though; banking itself will be even stronger, more pervasive and prevalent.
 As Bill Gates observed in 1997, “The world needs banking, but the world doesn’t need banks.”
 If you thought disruption in the financial sector died with M-PESA, you have another think coming.
 That was just the beginning.
 Turbulence is brewing under what seems like calm waters-locally and globally.

-Fintechs may themselves be overtaken by technology because of low barriers to entry, rapidly diminishing power of suppliers, coupled with intense industry rivalry and continual threats of substitution.
+Now then.
+Fintechs may themselves be overtaken by technology.
+This is because of 4 factors.
+One is low barriers to entry, and two, rapidly diminishing power of suppliers.
+In addition, is intense industry rivalry and continual threats of substitution.
 “Fintech start-ups are already quietly and rapidly crawling inside banks ( Saccos and MFI’s) like armies of ants, often unnoticed, through small holes at the corners of old rickety doors and windows, weakening hinges” (LinkedIn.
 Brackets mine).

 What does the foregoing mean?
 That turbulent times still lay ahead and players in the financial sphere should keep a pulse on how they are selling themselves.

 You may also want to read, “Are Kenyan banks too big to fail?”